usc-csci699-ethicsNLP/usc-csci699-ethicsNLP.github.io/README.md

-# usc-csci699-ethicsNLP.github.io
+# USC CSCI 699
-Website for USC CSCI 699: Ethics in NLP
+This is the website for the University of Southern California's CSCI 699 (Ethics in NLP) class.